liu-mich/liu-mich.github.io/index.md

 ## About Me

-I am an incoming Ph.D. student at [Your University].
+I am an incoming Ph.D. student at [University].

-I grew up in Charlotte, North Carolina, and hold a BA from the University of North Carolina at Chapel Hill, where I studied Political Science, Public Policy, and Data Science.
+I am from Charlotte, North Carolina, and hold a BA from the University of North Carolina at Chapel Hill, where I studied political science, public policy, and data science.

 ## Research Interests